tayseerfarooq/DogCatClassifier/README.md

 # DogCatClassifier - iOS App

 ## Project Overview
 DogCatClassifier is an iOS application that uses machine learning to classify images as either dogs or cats.
 The app features a modern SwiftUI interface, camera integration, and real-time image classification using Core ML and Vision frameworks.
+Not to forget, this is complete vibe coding with lots of learning.

 ## Development Journey